 But when you’re not home, you have plenty to enjoy especially if you’re a history buff.
 In fact, the Czech Republic is known as the castle capital of the world.
 The Prague Castle has been standing since the Middle Ages.
 The country is also home to 20 monuments listed as UNESCO cultural and world heritage sites.

 After 90 days, you’d need to register for a visa.
 You’d need proof of health insurance to apply for one.

 You have much to choose from in Peru as far as scenery goes.
 The country features everything from vibrant cities to mountainous regions and quiet farming towns.
 Regardless of where you stay, the cost of living tends to rest on the lower side of the spectrum compared with other Latin American countries.
-According to International living, you can live comfortably on $1,500 a month or less.
-The organization also claims you can find an apartment in Miraflores, an upscale district of Lima, for around $800 a month.
+For instance, you can find an apartment in Miraflores, an upscale district of Lima, for around $740 a month.

 And you’d have access to a world-renowned cuisine made with fresh ingredients from the sea to the mountains.
 If you can withdraw at least $1,000 in retirement savings, you can secure a Rentista Visa.
 However, you can’t work and must remain in the country for at least six months of each year.
 Following seven years, you can qualify for a permanent visa.

 Although Peru ranks No. 86 on the Global Peace Scale, the organization that designs it still rates Peru as a country with a “high” level of peace.

 For those who want to retire to the backdrop of the Alps but can’t afford the French or Swiss price tag, Slovenia is a solid alternative.
 Slovenia offers several peaks, and adventurers can break a sweat at Triglav National Park.